amenzwa/amenzwa.github.io/computing/HowSlideRulesWork.md

 Of all the varieties, straight rules are the easiest and the most convenient to use, because they are relatively small and light, and because the whole scale is visible at once.
 However, their scale lengths are bounded by the length of the body.
 So, straight rules are less precise by comparison.

 Most engineers preferred straight rules, because these devices allowed the user to see the whole scales, and they were fast, accurate, and portable enough for routine use.
 Hence, this article focuses on straight rules.
 But a few engineers did use circular models, either because these devices were more precise or because they were more compact.
-No engineers I knew used cylindrical ones; these devices were too unwieldy and they had only basic arithmetic scales.
-But accountants, financiers, actuaries, and others who require greater precision swore by cylindrical rules.
+In general, engineers did not use cylindrical ones; these devices were too unwieldy and they had only basic arithmetic scales.
+But accountants, financiers, actuaries, and others who required greater precision swore by cylindrical rules.

 ## *straight rules*

 The commonest kind of slide rule was the 25 cm desk model, called the straight rule.
 The cursor is made of clear plastic or glass, etched with a hairline.
 The frame and the slide are made of wood, bamboo, aluminium, or plastic.
 The name "slide rule" derives from the slippy-slidy bits and the ruler-like scales.
 Straight rules come in four types: Mannheim, Rietz, Darmstadt, and log-log duplex.

 The less expensive Mannheim and Rietz models were used in high school, and the more sophisticated Darmstadt and log-log duplex models were used in college.
-There were longer straight rules used by those who require more precision.
+There were longer straight rules used by those who required more precision.
 And there were shorter, pocket-sized straight rules, like the Pickett N600-ES carried by the Apollo astronauts.
 Although not very precise, pocket slide rules were good enough for quick, back-of-the-napkin calculations in the field.
 Engineers, however, were partial to the 25 cm desk straight rule.
 As such, the majority of the slide rules manufactured over the past two centuries were of this design.

 ***Mannheim type***—The most basic straight rule is the Mannheim type, the progenitor of the modern slide rule.
 Surely, applying the adjective "modern" to a device that had been deemed outmoded for over 40 years is doing gentle violence to the English language.
 But given that the slide rule is now over 400 years old, a 150-year-old Mannheim model is comparatively "modern".